hdinjos/initial-postgres/table/readme.md

 SELECT * FROM a_table;
 ```
 example: SELECT * FROM students;
-## distinct clausa (filter the data origin in rows that same data will count one)
+## distinct clausa (filter the data origin in columns that same data will count one)
 ```
-SELECT DISTINCT row_table FROM table;
+SELECT DISTINCT column_table FROM table;
 ```
 example: SELECT DISTINCT name FROM students;